wwsh/gastro-api/README.md

 You can customize your prefix, but I am recommending to use the standard one.

 Now the api should be set.
-To create the database schema and fill will example data, you can use:
+To create the database schema and fill with example data, you can use:

     php bin/console database:create
     php bin/console doctrine:schema:create